kaldi-asr/kaldi/tools/rnnlm-hs-0.1b/README.txt

 Inherited from word2vec.
 Set debug to 0 if you don't want to see speed statistics.

-	-direct-size <int>
+	-direct <int>
-		Set the size of hash for maxent parameters, in millions (default 0 = maxent off) -direct <int>
+		Set the size of hash for maxent parameters, in millions (default 0 = maxent off) -direct-order <int>
 		Set the order of n-gram features to be used in maxent (default 3)

 Maxent extension.
 Off by default.
 Speeds up convergence a lot, also improves entropy; the only drawback is memory demand, e.g. setting -direct-size 1000 will cost you ~4 GB for the nnet file.